pkroberg/csgoNades/README.md

 2. **Explore Lineups:**
    - Use the "Next" and "Previous" buttons to shuffle through grenade lineup videos.
-   - Check the "I know this lineup" checkbox to remove a lineup from the shuffle.
+   - Check the "I know this lineup" checkbox to remove a lineup from the shuffle, and add it to the removed video list
+   - Click a removed video to add it back the the end of the shuffle

 ## Installation